lassebomh/crud-rest-api/README.md

 | `/api/article/N8k2/comment/3` | DELETE |
 | `/api/article/N8k2/comment/new` | POST |

 How organized!
-This doesn't just make it easier to use for the consumer of the API, it also makes it more convenient for the person developing the API to find what functions are assocated with what asset (e.g. comment, article...).
+This doesn't just make it easier to use for the consumer of the API, it also makes it more convenient for the person developing the API to find what functions are assocated with an asset, because all the functions associated with that asset will be found in its personal scope.

-This is also advantagous because we now properly communicate to the browser on how it is allowed to handle the data - which in this example allows the browser to cache the result of `/article/N8k2/comment/3fA8`.
+Another advantage is that we now properly communicate what the browser is allowed to do with the response.
+GET requests are for an example cachable.
+This allows the browser to cache the result of `/article/N8k2/comment/3fA8`.

 Here is an example of what the API route could look like in practice:
 ```
   Api object                                |  Url                                  |  Method
 --------------------------------------------|---------------------------------------|-----------------